mikiec84/api-blueprint-focus-booster/README.md

 API Blueprint Focus Booster is a collection of [Gulp](http://gulpjs.com) tasks that help you write large [API Blueprints](https://apiblueprint.org) efficiently.

-This tool lets you split one huge document into smaller ones and provides you with a task which concatenates them into one file (_among other things like templating or JSON validation_) which you can then copy & paste directly into the [Apiary](http://apiary.io).
+This tool lets you split one huge document into smaller ones and provides you with a task which concatenates them into one file (_among other things like templating or JSON validation_) which you can then copy & paste directly into the [Apiary](http://apiary.io) for example.

 ## So what does it do exactly?